> Martin Carthy > Songs > The Hare's Dream

 ; Henry H172

 The Hare's Dream is printed in Gale Huntington's Songs of the People, a collection of Ulster folk songs from the Sam Henry Collection.

 Martin Carthy sang The Hare's Dream in a radio broadcast that was available, undocumented, from Napster before its decline in early 2001.
-He never recorded it for an official album though.
+As far as I know, he never recorded it for an official album though.

 Vicki Swan and Jonny Dyer sang The Hare's Lament in 2005 on their WildGoose album Scatter Pipes.
 They laconically noted: